Philippe-Lauwers/poetry/WritingAssistantInterface/setupFrontend/setup.md

 # Top level

-* WritingAssistantBackend-env-top-level.yml contains the packages that can be installed from conda-forge.
+* WritingAssistantInterface-env-top-level.yml contains the packages that can be installed from conda-forge.
-* WritingAssistantBackend-pip-top-level.pip contains the packages that can be installed with pip.
+* WritingAssistantInterface-pip-top-level.pip contains the packages that can be installed with pip.

 Both files contain top-level packages; dependencies are not included.
 The files can be used to create a conda environment by running: